Nikey646/VndbSharp/README.md

 VndbSharp is a C# library for the Visual Novel Database API
   - Supports TLS (Secure Connections)
-  - Support for most filters and flags at this time (Jan 2017, Api version 2.27)
+  - Support for most filters and flags at this time
   - Easily Extensible

 ## Usage